vytautasmatukynas/Order-Managment-Web-App/README.md

 # Order-Managment-Web-App
-My first web app.
 There will be code files when i finish this project.

 You can find desktop app here: https://github.com/vytautasmatukynas/Order-Managment-Desktop-App-Demo